aidansedgewick/QSOs/README.md

 - can edit the number of QSOs in QSOs.py, approx line 72. (default 10000, around 10 mins runtime)
 - run "python3 QSOs.py"
 - saves a python pkl file 'data.pkl', produces some plots.
 - if data.pkl exists (ie from previous run), QSOs.py just reads this and makes the plots.
+(Can delete ok.)